anaclumos/Programming/README.md

 ### By Sunghyun Cho.

-    Developed by Sunghyun Cho on DD MM YYYY.
+    Developed by Sunghyun Cho on MM DD, YYYY.

 ### Problems from...

 * mailprogramming.com